spiceai/docs/spiceaidocs/docs/components/data-connectors/file.md

 ## Trigger accelerated refresh on file change

-The File Data Connector can automatically refresh the associated acceleration when the file is modified.
+The File Data Connector can automatically refresh the associated acceleration when the source file is modified.
 This is disabled by default and can be enabled by setting the `file_watcher` parameter to `enabled` in the acceleration parameters.

 ```yaml
 datasets: